Monday, February 16

 Location: WKAR

-Join us for a conversation with Wes Fondren, Associate Provost for AI, Academic Technology, and Professional Development, where we will discuss using AI responsibly in research and creative activities.
+Join us for a conversation with Wes Fondren, Associate Provost for AI, Academic Technology, and Professional Development, where we will focus on the urgency of using artificial intelligence responsibly in research and creative activities, including current ethical dilemmas, guidelines, and practical applications.

 Location: MPR